Alexander Muralov: Biography

 He was rehabilitated in 1956.
 A street in the city of Aleksin bears the name of Muralov.

 Alexander Muralov was the author of many scientific works on agrochemistry and agriculture.
 Under his editorship, the first yearbook "Agriculture of the USSR" was published.

+Muralov's wife, Valentina Kuzmina, a teacher, died in 1923 from appendicitis.
+Their daughter, Yulia (born 1918) was arrested on 28 April 1938, for allegedly belonging to "an anti-Soviet student group whose parents were repressed", and was sentenced to five years in a labour camp.
+His brother, Nikolai, was shot on 1 February 1937.